 2.10.
-Implementation of GA
+Implementation of Ga

-In order to solve the problem of planning the sequences of routes serving the studied company's customers in the urban perimeter of DMQ.
-A GA model had to be applied whose objective function is based on the VRPTW model with the addition of a restriction to limit the load capacity of the vehicle.
+In order to solve the problem of planning the routes serving the study company's customers in the urban perimeter of Quito, A GA model had to be applied whose objective function is based on the VRPTW model with the addition of a restriction to limit the load capacity in the vehicle.

 Under this approach, this routing algorithm was implemented under the C# programming language included in the Visual Studio 2012 package, the customer database was managed through the Office Acces 2007 program.
-We used a computer, Intel Core i5 CPU M480 @ 2.67GHz, 4.0GB RAM, 64 bits operating system.
+The implementation was done in a specification computer, Intel Core i5 CPU M480 @ 2.67GHz, 4.0GB RAM, 64 bits operating system.

 Next, a user-friendly application was designed, in which the data must be entered within the different forms.
-That is, you must select each of the customers to assign them to the route.
-Within that form, you must also choose the metric to be used for the calculation of geographical distances between Euclidean or Manhattan.
-In addition, you can select the type of circuit to be used bet.
-That is to say, you must select either "open circuit": in which a starting point and an end point of the route must be defined, or "closed circuit": in which you must define a single point that will be the start and end of the route as in the case of the TSP.
+That is, you must choose the geographical area of the customers, either North or South, and then select each of the customers to assign them to the route.
+Within that form, you must also choose the metric to be used for the calculation of geographical distances and the mode or type of circuit to be used.
+You must select either "open circuit": in which you must define a starting point and an end point of the route, or "closed circuit": in which you must define a single point that will be the start and end of the route as in the case of the TSP.